 The crazy idea of adding a banana into our rib rub recipe came on as an accident.
-I shared the pic above on Facebook because I was super excited for rib day to be here and when my friend Kristin of Coupon Kristin asked, “Okay, where do the bananas fit in??? ;)” it sparked some serious inspiration in me to incorporate the banana into my rib rub.
+I shared a pic on Facebook because I was super excited for rib day to be here and when my friend Kristin of Coupon Kristin asked, “Okay, where do the bananas fit in??? ;)” it sparked some serious inspiration in me to incorporate the banana into my rib rub.
 It was a total fluke that took a crazy idea into a recipe that my family is begging for more of.
 Crazy idea or not, you have to try the recipe below!!
 It’s amazing y’all!

 Wet Rib Rub Recipe